🖥 TAP TO SAVE 50% WITH CODE THANKS

 Malik Washington has had a minor role in Miami’s offense to start the 2025 season, working as both a receiver and rusher.
 However, that role is set to expand with Tyreek Hill set to miss the rest of the season due to a gruesome lower-body injury suffered on Monday night.

 Washington is a technician who can get open with savvy route running.
 Now, he will be counted on to serve as a complement to Jaylen Waddle in the passing attack.
-We know that Miami’s defense is not very good (unless they’re playing the Jets), which should create plenty of shootout situations this season.
+We know that Miami’s defense is not very good (unless it is playing the Jets), which should create plenty of shootout situations this season.

 Tight End Fantasy Football Waiver Wire